What-If-Sec/SoLa-042025-Bootcamp/Module 5/5.1 Introduction to Bash Scripting/Activity 4 - Bash Functions, Arguments, & Parameters.md

     4. The first and second command-line arguments passed to the script
 <details closed>
 <summary>Answer Key</summary>
-The first and second command-line arguments passed to the script.
+The first and second command-line arguments passed to the function
 </details>

 5. What is the purpose of a function in Bash?